Saturday 15 June 2024

 (This is the version now at Colonial Williamsburg Museum - my italics).

-A clear link has been established between William Hogarth and a fairly tight circle of artists which was centered around the St. Martin's Lane Academy and Old Slaughter's Coffee House.
+A clear link has been established between William Hogarth and a fairly tight circle of artists which was centred around the St. Martin's Lane Academy and Old Slaughter's Coffee House.
 Louis François Roubiliac, a member of this group, immortalized Hogarth's favorite pug, Trump, in a now lost terra-cotta model.
-This model and the well-known bust of Hogarth can be identified by the first plate found in Samuel Ireland's, Graphic Illustrations of Hogarth, published May 1, 1799.
+This model and the well-known (terracotta - National Portrait Gallery) bust of Hogarth can be identified by the first plate found in Samuel Ireland's, Graphic Illustrations of Hogarth, published May 1, 1799.
 The same model was also listed in the effects of Hogarth's widow in 1789.
 In addition, Nicholas Sprimont, the director of the Chelsea factory, kept his premises on Compton Street around the corner.
 A fellow emigré, Sprimont also stood as Godfather to Roubiliac's daughter, Sophie.

 For a comprehensive discussion of these models see J.V.G.
 Mallet's article in the Victoria and Albert Museum Bulletin, April 1967, vol. III, no. 2, titled 'Hogarth's pug in porcelain', pp. 45 - 54.